The Wireless IPv6 Mesh Networking Technology

 One Internet-connected devices becomes responsible for initiating the wireless mesh formation.
 This node is called the root node.

-Creating the mesh
+Creating the wireless IPv6 network

-The root node first sends out a DIO message that lets the other nodes know that this node is the root node.
+The root node first sends out a RPL DIO message that lets the other nodes know that this node is the root node.

 The other devices in the mesh hears the DIO from the root and joins the newly created mesh.
 When a node has joined the mesh, it too begins sending out DIO messages to the other nodes.
 All messages are encrypted so only those devices that should belong to the same network will hear them.